An active e-mail scam involves purchase orders and requests for quotes that purport to originate from UC Davis, but are fraudulent.

 - The e-mail message is poorly written, with misspellings and awkward sentence structure.

-- The message requests shipment of products to non-UC Davis addresses.
+- The message requests shipment of products to non-UC Davis addresses or claims that UC Davis will send a carrier to pick up the shipment.

 The message may include an attachment that is designed to look like a purchase order, may include a logo or other graphic, and a signature that may look legitimate, but some of the other factors described above can help identify it as a fraudulent message.